Budibase/website/content/blog/updates/introducing-budibase-new-logo.md

 ## Adding flair to the wordmark

-We also worked hard on creating a wordmark that looked professional but had enough character to exist by itself:
+We also worked hard on creating a wordmark that looks professional, but has enough character to exist by itself:

 ![Budibase workmark black](https://res.cloudinary.com/daog6scxm/image/upload/v1698236675/cms/new-branding/Homepage_OG_image_pmq7bu.webp)